pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

     torchrun --nnodes 1 --nproc_per_node 4  T5_training.py

-*Applying fsdp_auto_wrap_policy* in FSDP otherwise, FSDP will put the entire model in one FSDP unit, which will reduce computation efficiency and memory efficiency.
-The way it works is that, suppose your model contains 100 Linear layers.
-If you do FSDP(model), there will only be one FSDP unit which wraps the entire model.
-In that case, the allgather would collect the full parameters for all 100 linear layers, and hence won't save CUDA memory for parameter sharding.
-Also, there is only one blocking allgather call for the all 100 linear layers, there will not be communication and computation overlapping between layers.

-To avoid that, you can pass in an fsdp_auto_wrap_policy, which will seal the current FSDP unit and start a new one automatically when the specified condition is met (e.g., size limit).
-In that way you will have multiple FSDP units, and only one FSDP unit needs to collect full parameters at a time.
-E.g., suppose you have 5 FSDP units, and each wraps 20 linear layers.
-Then, in the forward, the 1st FSDP unit will allgather parameters for the first 20 linear layers, do computation, discard the parameters and then move on to the next 20 linear layers.
-So, at any point in time, each rank only materializes parameters/grads for 20 linear layers instead of 100.

 Transformer Wrapping Policy
 --------------
 As discussed in the `previous tuotiral <https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html>`__, fsdp_auto_wrap_policy is one of the FSDP features that make it easier to put different model, optimizer and gradinet shards on different FSDP units.